graphstream/graphstream.github.io/doc/FAQ/The-graph-viewer/why-css-property-x-does-not-work.md

 permalink: /doc/FAQ/The-graph-viewer/Why-CSS-property-X-does-not-work/
 redirect_from: /doc/FAQ/The-graph-viewer/Why-CSS-property-X-does-not-work-Why-multiple-edges-between-two-nodes-show-as-a-single-edge/
 ---
-Some UI may not implement some options, especially ``gs-ui-android``.
+Some UI may not implement all the features, especially ``gs-ui-android``.
 But if you are completely unable to see the graph, don't forget to add the property of your viewer:

 {% highlight java %}